AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Abstract

 \section{Abstract}

-Large Language Model (LLM) agents have shown great potential in solving real-world data science problems.
+Large Language Model (LLM) agents have shown great potential in addressing real-world data science problems.
 LLM–driven data science agents promise to automate the entire machine learning pipeline, yet their real-world effectiveness remains limited.
 Existing frameworks depend on rigid, pre-defined workflows and inflexible coding strategies; consequently, they excel only on relatively simple, classical problems and fail to capture the empirical expertise that human practitioners bring to complex, innovative tasks.
 In this work, we introduce {\ours}, an adaptive, knowledgeable LLM-agent framework that overcomes these deficiencies through three key advances: (1) a curated expert knowledge base that grounds the agent in domain expert knowledge, (2) an agentic knowledgeable tree search algorithm that strategically explores possible solutions, and (3) a self-adaptive coding strategy that dynamically tailors code generation to task complexity.
 Evaluations on two automated data science benchmarks demonstrate that {\ours} delivers superior performance versus state-of-the-art baselines.
 Additional analyses confirm favorable effectiveness, efficiency, and qualitative solution quality, highlighting {\ours} as an efficient and robust step toward fully automated data science.
+Our code, data and logs for experiments are open-sourced.